-This just simply isn't true.
+This just simply is not true.
 Let us take each of the contentions in turn.

 Firstly, Tkaczyk thinks that the dialetheist, if they take dialetheism seriously, ought not to be reject classical logic.
-Well, she can hardly accept classical logic, because the logic doesn't allow for contradictions to be true!
+Well, she can hardly accept classical logic, because the logic does not allow for contradictions to be true!
 Thus, it's difficult to understand how accepting classical logic would be tantamount to taking dialetheism seriously.
 Taking dialetheism seriously entails admitting true contradictions, which subsequently entails accepting a dialetheic logic.
-Now, of course, the dialetheist might choose to not reject classical logic while accepting a dialetheic logic, for she may be a logical pluralist [7], however it isn't accurate to say that taking dialetheism seriously entails not rejecting classical logic.
-Unless one is a logical pluralist, given that classical logic doesn't allow for true contradictions it seems obvious that the dialetheist is obliged to reject classical logic, just as the classical logician is obliged to reject a dialetheic logic.
+Now, of course, the dialetheist might choose to not reject classical logic while accepting a dialetheic logic, for she may be a logical pluralist [7], however it is not accurate to say that taking dialetheism seriously entails not rejecting classical logic.
+Unless one is a logical pluralist, given that classical logic does not allow for true contradictions it seems obvious that the dialetheist is obliged to reject classical logic, just as the classical logician is obliged to reject a dialetheic logic.

 Secondly, Tkaczyk claims that the dialetheist has no reason to reject explosion.
 But, why should we presume that just because one has good reason to believe a contradiction is true that one has good reason to believe that all propositions are true?
 Why should providing a dialetheic solution to the liar paradoxes commit one to trivialism?
 After all, we now have logics that block this implication.
 Tkaczyk's suggestion presumes that once one admits the possibility of true contradictions all rational constraints go out of the window.
 Yet, this is patently false.
 Even if we were to allow for true contradictions there are plenty of considerations that can cause us to not endorse the truth of a statement - the lack of empirical evidence for the claim, for example.
-Priest [33] has spent many pages over the years showing that there are many rational constraints that don't depend on precluding the truth of contradictions.
-While it is of course open to the dialetheist to admit the contradiction that 'All sentences are true while they aren't all true, at the same time', the dialetheist isn't committed to accepting the claim just because it is a contradiction.
+Priest [33] has spent many pages over the years showing that there are many rational constraints that do not depend on precluding the truth of contradictions.
+While it is of course open to the dialetheist to admit the contradiction that 'All sentences are true while they are not all true, at the same time', the dialetheist is not committed to accepting the claim just because it is a contradiction.
 The dialetheist is no more required to admit that every contradiction is true simply in virtue of it being a contradiction than the classical logician is required to admit that every proposition is true simply because she asserts that some are true.
-The dialetheist will obviously say we have very good reason to believe that this particular contradiction isn't true because we have excellent evidence that not all sentences are true.
+The dialetheist needs good reason to believe that a contradiction is true, and the dialetheist will obviously say we have very good reason to believe that this particular contradiction is not true because we have excellent evidence that not all sentences are true.
 No sane dialetheist thinks that Barack Obama is a fried egg.